BlueAndi/Pixelix/README.md

 ![PixelixMinimalSetup](./doc/images/PixelixMinimalSetup.png)

 > :warning: **If you power all via USB**: Be very careful, because it may destroy your esp32 board if the LED current gets too high.
 Avoid increasing the LED display brightness or filling it complete with white pixels.
+Please use a external power supply with at least 5V / 4A.

 ## Others